bhavyasreegujjula/Infosys_Agentic-AI-for-Franchise-Management-System-with-Performance-Monitoring-Assistance/Milestone1/README.md

 3. Forgot Password Page

 The Forgot Password page supports two password recovery methods.
-Security Question Reset
+1.Security Question Reset:

 The user enters their registered email address and selects the security question route.
 If the email exists, the stored security question is displayed.
 The user must answer correctly before setting a new password.
-OTP Reset
+2.OTP Reset:

 The user enters their registered email address and selects the OTP route.
 A 6-digit OTP is generated and sent to the user's email through Gmail SMTP.
 The user must verify the OTP before setting a new password.

-4. User Dashboard
+4. User Dashboard:

 After a normal user logs in successfully, the app displays the User Dashboard.
 The dashboard includes: